freon4dsl/Freon-documentation/docu-content/010_Documentation/040_Defining_Scope_Rules/020_Namespace_Imports/+page.md

 ```

 Now suppose, the user's model is this.
 (Again, for brevity, we do not include the editor definition,
-but the keywords `class`, `super`, and `method` are a definite give-away to the link between concrete
+but the keywords `class`, `super`, and `method` are a definite giveaway to the link between concrete
 and abstract syntax.😊)

 ```